Nemecxpetr/Digital-electronics-1/Labs/03-vivado/README.md

     * -[x] Your tutorial for Vivado design flow: project creation, adding source file, adding testbench file, running simulation, (adding XDC constraints file).

 ## 1. Table with connection of 16 slide switches and 16 LEDs on Nexys A7 board
-From this schematic we can see the connections of switches and LEDs to
+From this [schematic](https://github.com/tomas-fryza/Digital-electronics-1/blob/master/Docs/nexys-a7-sch.pdf) we can see the connections of slide switches and LEDs on Nexys A7 board and to which FPGA pins they are connected and how.

 | **SW** | **SW pins** | **LEDs** | **LED pins** |
 | :-: | :-: | :-: | :-: |